filipvalentin/cqrs-thesis-impl/README.md

-# Repository containing CQRS implementations for my practical component of my bachelor's thesis
+# Repository with implementations for my practical component of my bachelor's thesis

 It contains a CQRS-based project management application adapted to various stages involved in my thesis.
 First stage uses the same domain model for read/write operations, the second stage splits the